Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: PolyNSD Layer

 \paragraph{Canonical NSD Diffusion Core.} In Neural Sheaf Diffusion, once a sheaf Laplacian \(L\) has been assembled from learned restriction maps, the diffusion step acting on a 0-cochain \(x\in C^0(\mathcal G;\mathcal F)\) can be written abstractly as:

-where \(A\) and \(B\) are (typically diagonal) feature-wise scaling operators, encoding the step size and residual weighting.
+where \(A\) and \(B\) are feature-wise scaling operators, encoding the step size and residual weighting.
 For the purposes of spectral analysis, the key point is that, \emph{for fixed \(L\)}, NSD’s diffusion core always lies in the two-dimensional linear span \(\{I,L\}\): it is a first-order polynomial \(aI + bL\), with \(a,b\) determined by the learnable scalings in \autoref{eq:nsd-core} (possibly different per feature channel).
 We now show that Chebyshev-PolyNSD with \(K{=}1\) recovers exactly this operator class, and that allowing \(K{>}1\) extends it to higher-order polynomials in \(L\) with explicit \(K\)-hop locality.